Impossibility of phylogeny reconstruction from $k$-mer counts

 We seek to distinguish the law of the $k$-mer frequencies of the $n$ leaf sequences between the two trees.
-This will be done in two steps, in Sections \ref{S:Reduction} and \ref{S:LocalCLT} respectively, and concluded in Section \ref{S:Final}. \begin{enumerate} \item \textit{Step 1 (Reductions):} By using the Markov property of the CF process on trees, we first reduce the problem from $n$ leaf sequences to only $3$ sequences (Lemma \ref{lem:red-1}).
+This will be done in two steps, in Sections \ref{S:Reduction} and \ref{S:LocalCLT} respectively, and concluded in Section \ref{S:Final}. \begin{enumerate} \item \textit{Step 1 (Reductions):} By using the Markov property of the CFN process on trees, we first reduce the problem from $n$ leaf sequences to only $3$ sequences (Lemma \ref{lem:red-1}).
 We can assume the sequence length $m$ is a multiple of $k$ (Lemma \ref{L:reduc_hatf}).
-Then $k$-mer frequencies are functions of consecutive non-overlapping $k$-mer pairs, together with the first and the last $k$-mers (Lemma \ref{lem:new-space}).
-Hence we can further reduce the problem to distinguishing the law of non-overlapping $k$-mer pairs (Lemma \ref{lem:red-2}).
-The non-overlapping $k$-mer pairs satisfy certain algebraic relations (Lemma \ref{lem:flowconstraints}), which leads to algebraic redundancy that we need to get rid of (Lemma \ref{lem:redundant}).
-Summing up, the problem is reduced to distinguishing the law of non-redundant, non-overlapping $k$-mer pairs on three points $\{A,\,B',\,C'\}$ as depicted in Figure \ref{fig:three} (Lemma \ref{lem:red-3}).
+Then $k$-mer frequencies are functions of {pairs of adjacent, non-overlapping $k$-mers}, together with the first and the last $k$-mers (Lemma \ref{lem:new-space}). { For short, we refer to these pairs as ``adjacent $k$-mer pairs'' and a precise definition is in \eqref{Def:NonOverlap} below.} We can further reduce the problem to distinguishing the { laws} of {adjacent} $k$-mer pairs (Lemma \ref{lem:red-2}).
+The { collection of adjacent} $k$-mer pairs satisfy certain linear relations (Lemma \ref{lem:flowconstraints}), which lead to redundancy that we need to address (Lemma \ref{lem:redundant}).
+Summarizing, the problem is reduced to distinguishing the { laws} of non-redundant, {adjacent} $k$-mer pairs on three points $\{A,\,B',\,C'\}$ as depicted in Figure \ref{fig:three} (Lemma \ref{lem:red-3}).